themaximalist/llm.js/README.md

 * **Zero-dependencies**
 * **MIT license**

 ## Why use LLM.js?

-There are so many LLM providers, and the OpenAI v1 API is compatible with most — so why is a library like LLM.js needed?
+There are many LLM providers, and while the OpenAI v1 API is compatible with most, `LLM.js` goes far beyond basic compatibility:

-* There are lots of inconsistencies between the services, even on the OpenAI v1 compatible API endpoints.
-* Services don't offer their best features on the v1 compatibility API
-* Managing models, features, token usage and cost is not trivial with multiple services.

-`LLM.js` solves all these problems and more!
+* **Unified Interface**: Works with hundreds of models across multiple providers with the same API
+* **Advanced Features**: Thinking, tools, and streaming work seamlessly across all providers
+* **Provider-Specific Optimizations**: Uses each provider's native API for best performance and features
+* **Complete Usage Tracking**: Automatic token counting and cost calculation for all requests
+* **Model Management**: Dynamic model lists, quality filtering, and up-to-date pricing
+* **Production Ready**: Built-in error handling, retries, and comprehensive TypeScript support

+While many services offer OpenAI v1 compatibility, they often lack their best features on those endpoints. `LLM.js` uses each provider's native API to unlock full capabilities while maintaining a consistent interface.

 ## Install